 Medellin City sitting in the mountain valley

-barrio that Pablo helped to build
+Barrio that Pablo helped to build and finance

-barrio that Pablo helped to build-grafitii praising pablo
+Barrio that Pablo helped to build-grafitii praising pablo

-Grave of pablo
+Grave of Pablo Escobar

 Meeting the Brother of Pablo Escobar-Roberto Escobar

-pablo’s car with bullet proof windows and bullet holes in it
+Pablo’s car with bullet proof windows and bullet holes in it

 Pablos jet ski

-Roberto escobar-pablos Brother
+Roberto escobar-Pablo Escobar’s Brother

-Me and Pablo’s Brother, Roberto escobar
+Me and Pablo’s Brother, Roberto Escobar on my 40th Birthday